kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 ### Refactor PageModel constructors to use `ProductService`

 In our previous session, we injected the `HowDataContext` class into each Product Razor page.
-Replace the `HowDataContext` constructor parameter with `IProductService` parameter.
+For each Razor page, replace the `HowDataContext` constructor parameter with an `IProductService` parameter.

 It should look similar to the following: